jackyzha0/quartz/content/notes/ethics-essay.md

 I am not able to go into depth about what good journalism looks like, however as a computer science student, I can consider the impact that the IT profession can have on the issue.

 # Point 3
 Each of these two documentaties, Fire and Fury and River of Filth depict a different perspective of the Wellington Protests.
 Their are many differences in the production of each of the pieces.
+Firstly the stuff documentary had significant funding, took significant time and effort to complete, and was backed by a large team of successful journallists REF.
+Conversely, the River of Filth had very little funding, and was made my a very small team REF.
+Despite this, both videos show a

 - fire and fury is backed by large corporation government etc.
 	- lots of funding, well produced, lots of time spent